Flat Fee Landlord

 Furnished Rentals: The Case For

-Furnished rentals command premium rents — typically 20–40% above comparable unfurnished properties.
-They attract a specific tenant profile: corporate relocatees, government contractors, military personnel on TDY, and traveling professionals who need housing for weeks to months and can't ship furniture.
+Furnished rentals command premium rents - typically 20-40% above comparable unfurnished properties.
+They attract a specific tenant profile: corporate relocatees, government contractors, military personnel on TDY, and traveling professionals who need housing for weeks to months and cannot ship furniture.
 In markets near major federal employers (Northern Virginia, DC) or large corporate campuses, this is a viable tenant pool.

 The furnished premium can be significant on a monthly basis.
-On a $2,500/month unfurnished property, a furnished premium of 30% means $3,250/month — an additional $750/month or $9,000/year.
+On a $2,500/month unfurnished property, a furnished premium of 30% means $3,250/month - an additional $750/month or $9,000/year in gross rent.
+For properties near Tysons Corner, the Pentagon, or major government contractor offices, the demand for temporary furnished housing is consistent enough to maintain high occupancy.

 Furnished Rentals: The Case Against